Nesvilab/MSFragger/tutorial_convert.md

 # Converting raw files to mzML

 #### FragPipe and MSFragger accept mzML files, which can be generated from your raw LC/MS data with MSConvert, part of the ProteoWizard software package.
 ProteoWizard can be downloaded [here](http://www.proteowizard.org/download.html).
 Once ProteoWizard is installed, launch MSConvert.
-#### This page has instructions for using MSConvert to generate mzML files from both Thermo Orbitrap and Bruker TIMS-TOF data formats.
+#### This page has instructions for using MSConvert to generate mzML files from both Thermo Orbitrap and Bruker timsTOF data formats, though we recommend using raw .d format for Bruker data.

 <br>